tigoe/hue-control/README.md

     {"devicetype":"my app"}

 You can use any value you want for devicetype.
+Older versions of the Hue hub firmware let you enter your own username, but newer versions auto-generate the username.

 Press the link button on the hub and click POST.
 You should get a response like this: